coekie/gentyref/README.md

 This method will correctly turn a `ParameterizedType` into an `AnnotatedParameterizedType`, `WildcardType` into an `AnnotatedWildcardType` etc.

-To turn a `ParameterizedType` into an `AnnotatedParameterizedType` more precisely:
+To turn a `ParameterizedType` into an `AnnotatedParameterizedType` with customized annotations:

 ```java
 Type listOfStrings = TypeFactory.parameterizedClass(List.class, String.class);